bor0/gidti/manuscript/chapter4.md

 1. Left and-elimination means that if we are given {$$}P \land Q{/$$}, we can conclude {$$}P{/$$}
 1. Right and-elimination means that if we are given {$$}P \land Q{/$$}, we can conclude {$$}Q{/$$}

-If we try to implement this proof in Idris, we can represent it as a product type, as follows:
+If we want to implement this proof in Idris, we can represent it as a product type as follows:

 ```
 data And a b = And_intro a b